Back to home

 Image-to-image vs text-only?

 Reference upload + style prompt gives the most control over composition.
+Text-only works for generic scenes, not likeness-critical avatars.

 Best models for anime?